Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

 ### Multiple Clips

 The Task Engine includes a feature that will allow multiple clips to be stitched togther into a single clip, in a single job.
 This can be done by defining multiple objects within the `"clips"` parameter in the json payload for `vodcapture`.
 This also allows a mixture of live and VoD sources to be captured and stitched toghether into a new clip.
-The example below shows how the `"clips"` parameter would need to be provided to achive this.
+The example below shows how the `"clips"` parameter would need to be provided to achieve this.

 ```json
 {